Daniel McConnell (cyclist): Achievements

 At the 2014 Commonwealth Games, he won the bronze medal in the men's cross-country cycling, finishing ten seconds behind the winner.

 His mother, Jenny Orr, competed at the 1972 Summer Olympics in the 800 and 1500 metres athletics.

-He is married to Australian Elite mountain biker Rebecca McConnell.
+He was married to Australian Elite mountain biker Rebecca Henderson.
 She also qualified for the 2020 Tokyo Olympics and finished 28th in the women’s cross-country event.